Get-Nerdio/NMM-SE/Scripted Actions/Manual Join AzFiles to ADDS/readme.md

 If somehow any issue arrise with this script you can always use the steps described in the official Microsoft documentation to join the Azure Files to the ADDS domain.
 [Join Azure Files to a Windows Server AD domain](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable)
 This approach involves a few additional manual steps but serves as a reliable alternative if the script fails due to potential changes from Microsoft.
 It’s also advisable to consult the official documentation for the most up-to-date information.

+## Housekeeping

+Please consider to remove the Service Principal permissions or the full Service Principal after the script has been run successfully.
+This is to ensure that the Service Principal does not have unnecessary permissions in the Azure Portal and Microsoft Graph.